C. P. Newcombe

-Cornelius Prout Newcombe (5 September 1825 – 30 July 1913) was an English educator and social reformer who advocated vegetarianism, early veganism, and temperance.
-After an early career in shipbuilding and insurance, he became a schoolmaster and around 1859 operated a vegetarian boarding school before founding Alexandra Park College in Hornsey in 1868.
-He later worked as a head teacher in New Zealand and retired to England in his later years.
-From the late nineteenth century, Newcombe was active in the British vegetarian movement, editing the The Vegetarian Messenger and Health Review, publishing The Manifesto of Vegetarianism (1911), and arguing that humans were naturally adapted to a plant-based diet.
-He also claimed that strict vegetarianism could cure cancer and sought funding for a Fruitarian Cancer Hospital.
-A supporter of the British temperance movement, Newcombe edited the Temperance Gazette and worked with temperance organisations.
-Following his death in 1913, the Vegetarian Society established a memorial essay competition in his honour.
+Cornelius Prout Newcombe (5 September 1825 – 30 July 1913) was an English educator and social reformer associated with vegetarianism, early veganism, and the temperance movement.
+After working in insurance and shipbuilding, he became a schoolmaster.
+Around 1859 he operated a vegetarian boarding school, and in 1868 he founded Alexandra Park College in Hornsey.
+He later worked as a head teacher in New Zealand before returning to England.

+Newcombe was active in the British vegetarian movement from the late nineteenth century.
+He edited The Vegetarian Messenger and Health Review, published The Manifesto of Vegetarianism (1911), and argued that humans were anatomically adapted to a plant-based diet.
+He also promoted the claim that strict vegetarianism could cure cancer and sought funding for a Fruitarian Cancer Hospital.
+In temperance work, he edited the Temperance Gazette and worked with temperance organisations.
+After his death, the Vegetarian Society established an essay prize in his memory.

 Biography

 Early life

 Cornelius Prout Newcombe was born on 5 September 1825 in Shoreditch, Middlesex.
-He was the second son of Frederick Newcombe, a butcher, and Hannah Prout.
-Newcombe was related to several notable figures, including his uncle, the painter Samuel Prout; his cousin, the musical theorist Ebenezer Prout; and his niece, the artist and suffragist Bertha Newcombe.
+He was the second son of Frederick Newcombe, a butcher, and Hannah Newcombe.
+He was related to the painter Samuel Prout, the musical theorist Ebenezer Prout, and the artist and suffragist Bertha Newcombe.

-Business and education career
+Career

-In the early 1850s, Newcombe entered business as a partner in Griffiths, Newcombe & Co., an insurance brokerage and shipbuilding firm.
-The partnership collapsed in 1854, after which Newcombe became a schoolmaster.
+In the early 1850s, Newcombe became a partner in Griffiths, Newcombe & Co., an insurance brokerage and shipbuilding firm.
+The partnership collapsed in 1854, after which he became a schoolmaster.
 Around 1859, he ran a vegetarian boarding school.
-In 1865, Newcombe was elected a member of the Royal Society of Arts.
+In 1865, he was elected a member of the Royal Society of Arts.
 In 1868, he founded Alexandra Park College in Hornsey.
-Later in his career, Newcombe worked as a head teacher in New Zealand before returning to England around 1895, where he retired to Torquay.
+He later worked as a head teacher in New Zealand before returning to England around 1895 and retiring to Torquay.